HakobyanRob/PromotionsInGo/README.md

     Status Codes  [code:count]                      200:28971  500:1029
     Error Set:
     500 Internal Server Error{"error":"dial tcp [::1]:5432: connectex: No connection could be made because the target machine actively refused it."}

+My personal computer was unable to handle more requests and the port became unrensponsive.